 Until 1974, Ontario was split into three governing bodies, Southwestern, Northwestern, and Central.
-However, there was an interest in establishing a more efficient means of developing the sport while maintaining a system which would still enable regions to have a voice regarding major decisions in the province.
+However, there was an interest in establishing a more efficient means of developing the sport while maintaining a system that would still enable regions to have a voice regarding major decisions in the province.
 As a result, a new provincial association, composed of six newly defined regions was formed in 1974, and in October 1977 the Ontario Track and Field Association became an incorporated body.

-Click here to view our Strategic Priorities for 2015-2018: Strategic Priorities 2015-2018
+Click here to view our Strategic Priorities for 2022-2027: 2022-27 Strategic Plan

 The objectives of Athletics Ontario are to:

 - Promote physical, emotional and mental well-being;

 - Support and assist athletes in their development;

 - Develop courses of instruction for/certification of coaches and officials; and

 - Promote and ensure competent delivery of athlete-centered recreational and competitive athletics programs in Ontario through member clubs and athletics communities.